-You will receive confirmation when you submit your application.
-You should retain a copy of your application for your own records.
+You will receive confirmation when you submit your application, and we recommend you view and print a copy of your submitted application from the portal at that time for your own records.

 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
-If we consider that you have provided false or misleading information we may not progress your application.
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).
+If we consider you to have provided false or misleading information, we may not progress your application.
 If you find an error in your application after submitting it, you should call us immediately on 13 28 46.